alexkander/basic-ejs-layout/README.md

 ```

 #### `layout.engine(globalsLocals = {}, transform = null)`
 Return a callback to set in a engine render.
-The views will be render with at least
-globalsLocals vars. the `transform` params allow custom how vars will be available
-in the view.
+This method has the same contructor's params.

 ##### Arguments
  Name            | Type       | Description